 Let’s break down what essential oils to use!

+How to use vitamin D essential oils?
 To try lavender essential oil, dilute 1-2 drops in a carrier oil or moisturizer, and rub into your skin.
 This relaxing me-time moment will help your skin promote a healthier environment for reproduction and cellular repair.
 Wow Skin Science’s Lavender Essential Oil is a perfect option, as each drop of essential oil is properly distilled through top-tier processes.

 Like lavender oil, eucalyptus essential oil is also known to be antimicrobial and antibacterial.
 It protects your skin from outside aggravators, to promote conditions for cell regeneration.
 An added plus, eucalyptus essential oil repels creepy critters, making this an outdoor must-have.
 You can help your skin soak up some more vitamin D, while protecting it from insect bites.